tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

 'Use to link IssueMethods to Issues.
-Describes the relationship between a problem concept in FFDQ (needs, solutions, reports) and a ContextualizedIssue.'
+Describes the relationship between a problem concept in bdqffdq (needs, solutions, reports) and a ContextualizedIssue.'

 ********************